-Figure 3.14: Atomic force microscope. (a) A schematic diagram of an atomic force microscope, consisting of a piezo drive that scans the sample under the AFM tip.
+Figure 4.14: Atomic force microscope. (a) A schematic diagram of an atomic force microscope, consisting of a piezo drive that scans the sample under the AFM tip.
 A laser reflects off of the cantilever and is used to measure the detection of the tip through a feedback controller. (b) An AFM image of strands of DNA.
 (Image courtesy Veeco Instruments.)

+A schematic picture of an atomic force microscope is shown in Figure 4.14a.
+A microcantilever with a tip having a radius of the order of 10 nm is placed close to the sample.
+The tip can be moved vertically and horizontally using a piezoelectric scanner.
+It is clamped to the sample surface by attractive van der Waals forces and repulsive Pauli forces.
+The cantilever tilt depends on the topography of the surface and the position of the cantilever base, which is controlled by the piezo element.
 The tilt is measured by sensing the deflection of the laser beam using a photodiode.
-The signal from the photodiode is amplified and sent to a controller that drives the amplifier for the vertical position of the cantilever.
-By controlling the piezo element so that the deflection of the cantilever is constant, the signal driving the vertical deflection of the piezo element is a measure of the atomic forces between the cantilever tip and the atoms of the sample.
+The signal from the photodiode is amplified and sent to a controller that drives the amplifier for the vertical position of the cantilever is constant, the signal driving the vertical deflection of the sample.
 An image of the surface is obtained by scanning the cantilever along the sample.
-The resolution makes it possible to see the structure of the sample on the atomic scale, as illustrated in Figure 3.14b, which shows an AFM image of DNA.
+The resolution makes it possible to see the structure of the sample on the atomic scale, as illustrated in Figure 4.14b, which shows an AFM image of DNA.

 The horizontal motion of an AFM is typically modeled as a spring-mass system with low damping.
 The vertical motion is more complicated.
-To model the system, we start with the block diagram shown in Figure 3.15.
-Signals that are easily accessible are the input voltage u to the power amplifier that drives the piezo element, the voltage v applied to the piezo element and the output voltage y of the signal
+To model the system, we start with the block diagram shown in Figure 4.15.
+Signals that are easily accessible are the input voltage u to the power amplifier that drives the piezo element, the voltage v applied to the piezo element, and the output voltage y of the signal amplifier for the photodiode.
+The controller is a PI controller implemented

-Figure 3.15: Block diagram of the system for vertical positioning of the cantilever for an atomic force microscope in contact mode.
+Figure 4.15: Block diagram of the system for vertical positioning of the cantilever for an atomic force microscope in contact mode.
 The control system attempts to keep the cantilever deflection equal to its reference value.
-Cantilever deflection is measured, amplified and converted to a digital signal, then compared with its reference value.
-A correcting signal is generated by the computer, converted to analog form, amplified and sent to the piezo element.
+Cantilever deflection is measured, amplified, and converted to a digital signal, then compared with its reference value.
+A correcting signal is generated by the computer, converted to analog form, amplified, and sent to the piezo element.